 - Butter – I personally like to use salted butter in frosting to balance the sweetness, but most people opt for unsalted.

-- Powdered Sugar – Also referred to as confectioners’ sugar.
+- Powdered Sugar – Also referred to as confectioners’ sugar or icing sugar.

 - Vanilla Extract – Again, reach for the pure vanilla extract, not imitation, for the best flavor.